Counseling and Psychological Services

 White accountability space: In order to work to dismantle oppression in our own lives and institutions, we would like to offer white identifying students the opportunity to engage in deep, meaningful conversations and exercises on anti-racism.
 This will be a brave space to reflect, discuss, learn, grow, and most importantly, keep ourselves and our campus accountable as we continue to work towards dismantling white supremacy in all the spaces that it lives, even (and especially) when that space is inside of us.
-The group will meet 4 times this semester, on 10/1, 10/15, 10/29, and 11/12 from 1-2 pm (PST).
-This is a drop-in group, and students may attend 1 or all groups, and they do not need to RSVP ahead of time.
-For more information, contact Jenny Heetderks at firstname.lastname@example.org or Susan Young at email@example.com
+The group will meet several times during the semester at days/times TBD.
+This is a drop-in group, and students may attend 1 or all groups.
+For more information, contact group facilitators Jenny Heetderks at firstname.lastname@example.org or Susan Young at email@example.com

 Men of Color Support Circle: A safe and confidential virtual drop-in group open weekly to self identified men of diverse cultural backgrounds that provides healing and support, encourages self exploration and fosters community.
 This group discusses issues surrounding masculinity, and gender, racial and ethnic identity, leadership, love and intimacy, compassionate accountability, patriarchy, men’s mental health and anything else relevant to men of color.
-This group is every Thursday from 12-1pm beginning on 9/3.
+This group will meet regularly at a day/time TBD.
 There is no need to RSVP ahead of time and you can attend how often you would like to.
-Contact Rich Estrada, group facilitator for questions: email@example.com.
+Contact Rich Estrada, group facilitator for questions: firstname.lastname@example.org.

 1st Gen Connection: An open, supportive space for 1st Gen students to share and connect about their experiences.
 The group will touch on topics specific to the first gen experience, including adjustment to college, self-care, resiliency, belonging, impostor syndrome, and intersecting identities.
 A space in which students can be themselves and share about issues that are often invisible or dismissed, and they may not be able to share elsewhere.
-The group is drop in and will meet 12-1 pm PT on the 1st and 3rd Thursdays of the month beginning 9/3/20.
+The group is drop in and will meet regularly at a day/time TBD.
 Questions?
-Email Anna Rivera at firstname.lastname@example.org
+Email group facilitator Anna Rivera at email@example.com

 Mindfulness Group: A 4-week psycho-educational group that provides opportunities to learn about and engage in various mindfulness practices.
 Each week focuses on different information and practices, including mindful breathing, mindful eating, body scan, managing difficult emotions, and loving kindness.
 Practicing these skills help with anxiety, sadness, critical thoughts, improving focus, and feeling more present in everyday life; it is a way to practice being less reactionary and more thoughtful in our decisions.
 Participation in all 4 weeks is encouraged.
-4-5 pm PT on Tuesdays 9/15, 9/22, 9/29, 10/6 Questions?
-Email Anna Rivera at email@example.com
+Meets from 12-1 pm PST on February 9, 16, 23, and March 2.
+Questions?
+Email group facilitator Anna Rivera at firstname.lastname@example.org